davidchampredon/SEmInR/README.md

-# SEmInR_det
+# SEmInR
-deterministic SEmInR compartmental model
+Implementations of the SEmInR compartmental model